 We, as a group, believe that the finalised branded design suggests both professionalism as well as creativity that the university does offer.
 The providers of this live brief are now able to experiment with the approach further, if needed.
 For the use of movement that is shown within the logo provided, this could be generated into an interactive online/website ‘flash’ where users could select segments of the circular form which may lead to a pathway of a particular design discipline, such as; Graphic Design, Fashion or even Costume perhaps.

 Personally, to develop this even more, I would most definitely consider the use of creating texture, through letterpress perhaps as a much more “hand-made” style, which could relate even more towards AUB, as an arts-based university, as the design can convey elements of a corporate identity, which in some cases, is vital for professionalism.
 To even stick to the idea of keeping the same formation of the logo, but by changing the texture and style overall, these individual styles may represent different courses, but would show a link as the logo is still recognised through its individuality.
-An approach alike this would only be suitable, I believe, if the organisation develops further and becomes more established as confusion towards consumers may occur if this was to be considered during the early stages of a new company.@10 months ago with 2 notes
+An approach alike this would only be suitable, I believe, if the organisation develops further and becomes more established as confusion towards consumers may occur if this was to be considered during the early stages of a new company.@1 year ago with 2 notes